 When creating Google Docs or Word documents, in particular if saving as PDF or printing, use a sans-serif font such as Arial, Calibri or Helvetica, with font size 12pt or greater.
-Include line-spacing and double line breaks between sections of the document.
+Include line-spacing and extra space between sections of the document.
 Ensure any diagrams, tables and charts have labels and spacing around them to make them distinct from surrounding text.

 Avoid large blocks of text

 Large blocks of text are difficult to scan without the spaces created by short paragraphs, and reading on-screen takes longer for the majority of users.
 These issues are compounded for those with visual impairments or reading difficulties.

 Left-justified text (the normal alignment setting) with its jagged edges on the right side of the document is easier to follow line by line.
 Text which is justified to both edges (full justification) creates “rivers” of white space through the text which diverts the eye, making on-screen scanning and reading more difficult.
 Similarly, right or centrally aligned text is difficult to follow line-by-line.
 The advice is to use left-justified text for normal paragraphs.

 Bold, italic and underlining